Board of Directors

-My career started out in the hospitality industry with a focus on sales, marketing, and event planning.
-I have previously worked at a university arena located in Virginia, convention centers in South Dakota and Connecticut, and a destination management company in Boston.
-I discovered my passion for fundraising during the time that I worked for the American Heart Association in Connecticut and knew that I wanted to return to a non-profit.
-I am excited to join the team at TND and be part of their important mission.
-I hold a master’s degree from Old Dominion University and reside in Swampscott with my husband and daughter Emily.
-In my free time I enjoy coaching girl’s fastpitch softball, cheering on my beloved Red Sox, gardening, reading, and enjoying nature.
+Heather's career started out in the hospitality industry with a focus on sales, marketing, and event planning.
+She had previously worked at a university arena located in Virginia, convention centers in South Dakota and Connecticut, and a destination management company in Boston.
+She discovered my passion for fundraising during the time that she worked for the American Heart Association in Connecticut and knew that she wanted to return to a nonprofit.
+She was excited to join the team at TND and be part of their important mission.
+She holds a master’s degree from Old Dominion University and reside in Swampscott with her husband and daughter Emily.
+In her free time she enjoys coaching girl’s fastpitch softball, cheering on her beloved Red Sox, gardening, reading, and enjoying nature.

 Learning, Data & Evaluation